Iraq's northern oil exports show few signs of restarting after stoppage

 The Turkish energy ministry did not respond to a request for comment.

-Limited storage capacity in the semi-autonomous Kurdistan region means much of its oil production has been shut in.
+Limited storage capacity in the semi-autonomous Kurdistan region means most of its 450,000 bpd of production has been shut in.

-Consultancy OilX estimates current outages in the Kurdistan region of at least 350,000 bpd.

 Fields which are still running include Khurmala, which has reduced output from around 135,000 bpd to 100,000 bpd, according to a source familiar with field operations.
 This is feeding regional refineries and power production.